LabTranslationalArchitectomics/riboWaltz/README.md

 #### Samples and replicates

 All the functions in __riboWaltz__ generating graphical outputs can handle one or multiple replicates for each sample of interest.
 Thus, it is possible to compare plots based on population of reads from either a variety of biological conditions or subsets of the same dataset.
-Two parameters are required to specify samples andreplicates and how to handle them:
+Two parameters are required to specify samples and replicates and how to handle them:
  * *sample* can be either a character string, a character string vector or a named list of character string(s)/character string vector(s).
 It specifies the name of the sample(s) and replicate(s) of interest.
 If a list is provided, each element of the list is considered as an independent sample associated with one ore multiple replicates.
  * *multisamples* can be set to either "average" or "independent".
 It specifies how to handle multiple samples and replicates stored in *sample*:
    + if *sample* is a character string vector and *multisamples* is set to "average" the elements of the vector are considered as replicates of one sample and a single plot is returned;